 In her live storytelling performance, Kung Jaadee will share her telling of Squamish legends popularized by Indigenous activist and poet E. Pauline Johnson's book, "Legends of Vancouver."
-The legends she’ll share may include Siwash Rock; the Sea Serpent; Two Sisters (The Lions mountains); How the Salmon Came to the Squamish People; The Great Flood Story; and How the Squamish People Came To Be.
+The legends she'll share may include Siwash Rock; the Two-Headed Sea Serpent; Two Sisters (The Lions mountains); How the Salmon Came to the Squamish People; The Great Flood Story; and How the Squamish People Came To Be.
 Includes a Q&A. Inquire for flexible pricing for multiple shows/day.

 Grade suitability: K-12